Dajokeisonu/Alienware-17-R3-Hackintosh/README.md

 # Alienware-17r3-Hackintosh-Guide

-With the help of the talent over at **/r/ Hackintosh Paradise** https://discord.gg/vwrZYVej7g  I was able to successfully create a stable working Hackintosh.
+With the help of CorpNewt and the talent over at **/r/ Hackintosh Paradise** https://discord.gg/vwrZYVej7g  I was able to successfully create a stable working Hackintosh.
 In this guide I will be going over my process and what is needed to accomplish getting macOS booted on your Alienware 17R3.
 I will not be providing any links to my EFI folder as this will take away from your learning experience.
 Having a Hackintosh requires knowledge of what you are doing in order to maintain a stable system and be able to update successfully.

 # Specs